4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 chkdsk C: /f

-Replace "C:" with the letter of the driver where Windows is installed.
+"Please replace 'C:' with the correct letter of the drive where Windows is installed."

 Method 4.
 Remove Newly Installed Hardware